 Experimental Results

-The CE14.2 test was implemented on top of BMS2.01 and tested under VTM CTC.
+The CE14.2 tests was implemented on top of BMS2.01 with LUT-based approach, Figure 5, and tested under VTM CTC.
 Two configurations of the proposed method was tested: CE14.2.a – proposed BIF is implemented with PWL employing 10 ranges (pieces), and CE14.a.b – proposed BIF is implemented with reduced complexity of PWL employing 2 ranges.
 Filtering of 4x4 blocks was omitted in both tests.
 Simulation results for tested method are provided in Tables 3– 4.
 Note: more accurate time estimates will be provided in an updated version of the document.

 Sub test CE14.2.a